Alfredo Antonini: Biography

 Antonini was born in Alessandria and pursued his musical studies at the Royal Conservatory in Milan.
 He was a student of the Italian conductor Arturo Toscanini, whom he first met at the age of thirteen while performing on the celesta in the Italian premier of Igor Stravinsky's Petrouchka.
 He distinguished himself as both an organist and pianist with La Scala Orchestra in Milan prior to emigrating to the United States in 1929.
 His musical talents were shared by his father who served as a member of the Buenos Aires Opera company at the Teatro Colón after leaving Italy for Argentina.
 In addition, his wife Sandra was a both a piano accompanist and voice teacher.

+Early career

+Upon his arrival in America, Antonini emerged as an accompanist on the piano for the operatic tenor Edoardo Ferrari-Fontana.
+During the late 1920s he also served as the musical director of the Fifth Avenue Playhouse Group of cinemas, which showcased foreign films from Europe for American audiences.
+For three years, Antonini composed and arranged musical scores for various productions which originated in both Sweden and Russia while also serving as the musical director at the Little Carnegie Playhouse.
+During this time he also conducted his own orchestral ensemble each week on the radio for WHN.
+Years later in 1939, he hosted a weekly program in collaboration with Harry Kramer on the Mutual Broadcasting System radio network which featured his Alfredo Antonini Orchestra in performances of both classical and popular songs of the era.

 During the 1940s, he distinguished himself as a conductor of several leading orchestras while performing on CBS Radio.
 These included: the CBS Pan American Orchestra (1940–1949), as part of the cultural diplomacy initiative of the Department of State and the Office of the Coordinator of Inter-American Affairs during World War II, the Columbia Concert Orchestra (1940–1949) and the CBS Symphony Orchestra.
 During the 1940s Antonini also led the CBS Symphony Orchestra in several recordings for the Voice of America broadcasting service.

 His performances with the CBS Pan American Orchestra were noteworthy for helping to introduce Latin American music and the Mexican bolero to large audiences in the United States.